morrislab-pc/lab_tutorials/Using_git.md

   - Many of the files that git needs to function are files that begin with a period which are **invisible files** on the Mac OS (operating system).

-4. Workflow:  Fork, Clone,
+# The GitHub Workflow for Repos that you don't own

+1. Workflow:  fork, clone, edit, commit, push, pull request

   - Start by **forking** (made an individual copy of) the  repo to your github.com account.

   - Now, you should **clone** the forked repo, i.e.g make a copy of it on your local computer.

-  - You can then add files and content to your local copy of the repo and committed the changes.
+  - You can then **edit** the files in your local copy of the repo and **commit** the changes.

-We've pushed those changes back up to our forked repo on github.com.
+  - You can then **push** those changes back up to your forked repo on github.com.

-We've completed a Pull Request to update the central repository with our changes.
+  - Finally, you can make a **pull request** to update the central repository with our changes.

-4. Cloning a repository from GitHub
+2. Cloning a repository from GitHub

   - A repository on GitHub exists as a **remote repository**.

-  - To work on the files on your own computer, you can **clone** the repository which creates a local copy on your computer.
+  - To work on the files on your own computer, you should **clone** the repository which will create a local copy on your computer.

-  - You can then synchronize the files between the your computer and the remote repository on GitHub.

   - To clone a repository, first find the **URL** for the repository on GitHub